 In Part One of this series, we discussed the Disputed Claims Settlement, or the "DCS."
 A DCS is the settlement of a denied claim.
 In this part of the article, we talk about settling on the accepted part of a claim.

-The Oregon Workers' Compensation system will let you settle with the insurance company on your accepted claim with a Claims Disposition Agreement, or a CDA.
+The Oregon Workers' Compensation system allows you to settle your accepted claim with the insurance company through an agreement called a Claims Disposition Agreement, or a CDA.
 Under this agreement, you are "selling" the insurance company all of your claim benefits, except for the right to request medical services.
-There are a lot of things to consider in deciding whether it makes sense to resolve your case with a CDA.
+There are a lot of things to consider in deciding whether to resolve your case with a CDA.

 What Benefits Do I Still Have, And What Are They Worth?

 If your claim disabled you from work, you may qualify for permanent partial disability (also called "PPD").
 This is a cash benefit that compensates you for your lost earning capacity.
 PPD benefits can add up to a lot of money, but it depends on what kind of recovery you make from your injury.
 So, if you enter into a CDA before you know the long term effects of your injury, you may be giving away a significant amount of money settling your claim early.

 What is My Plan?

 You need to answer this question when you consider a CDA.
 Sometimes, these settlements are attractive, but that money will only last so long.
 If you are not able to go back to your old job, you need to figure out what you are going to do to earn a living after the money runs out.
 You also need to have an idea of how to deal with an extended absence from work if you need treatment for your on the job injury in the future.

 Will My Medical Bills Really Be Covered?